 To create a new record in the University of Bath Research Data Archive go to https://researchdata.bath.ac.uk and select the 'Login' link in the top right hand corner.
 Once you have logged in, you will see a 'Manage datasets' screen.
 Select the 'New item' button.

 If your dataset is already available from an external archive or repository email the Library Research Data Service with the details of the dataset.
+Preferably, the details of the dataset should include, if available, the Digital Object Identifier (DOI) of the dataset and the DOI of the related publication.
 They will be able to set up a record for you based on the existing one, and will email you a link to it when it is ready.

 If you are starting a brand new record from scratch, or select 'Edit item' from the 'Manage datasets' screen, you will be taken immediately to the editing screens, starting with 'Upload'.
 There is embedded guidance for the completion of each field in the deposit form.
 At the end of each section click on the 'Save and continue' box to continue with the deposit process.
 The information that you provide will help other researchers to find and re-use your data so ensure that you provide sufficient information to facilitate this process.

 If you want to continue to edit an existing record you can do until the point that the dataset is published.
 Follow a link sent to you by the Library Research Data Service, or select the 'View item' icon from the 'Manage datasets' screen, you will see a preview of the record, showing how it will look when published.
 Near the top of the record there is a 'Deposit item' button and a row of tabs with the 'Preview' tab active.

 The University of Bath Research Data Archive supports specific licences for deposited datasets.
 The licences are listed below in the order that they appear on the drop-down menu on the deposit form.
 We generally recommend that you assign a licence that, at the very least, requires attribution of your work.

 |Licence||Summary of the conditions of the licence|